 It is important to avoid using the terms bully or victim.
 Labeling students can stereotype and be harmful.
 When students are involved in bullying, there are many roles they can play.
 Rarely will a person play only one role in all social contexts or with all different groups.

 According to the 2016 National Academies of Sciences, Engineering, and Medicine's Preventing Bullying Through Science, Policy and Practice report, school-based bullying likely affects between 18 and 31 percent of children and youth and the prevalence of cyber bullying ranges from 7 to 15 percent of youth.
-Prevalence rates can be even higher for vulnerable subgroups of youth such as students with disabilities.
+Prevalence rates can be even higher for vulnerable subgroups of youth such as LGBT youth, overweight/obese youth, or youth with disabilities.

 The Bullying in U.S. Schools 2014 Status Report reflects the status of bullying among 3rd-12th graders around the United States during the 2013–2014 school year.
-15% of 3rd-12th grade students said that they had been bullied 2-3 times a month or more often, and 6% reported bullying others.
+Fifteen percent of 3rd-12th grade students said that they had been bullied 2-3 times a month or more often, and 6% reported bullying others.
 The most common ways in which students reported being bullied were: verbal bullying, bullying by spreading rumors, and social exclusion.
-The least common forms of bullying that were reported by students were having property damaged, and cyber bullying.
+The least common forms of bullying that were reported by students were having property damaged, and cyberbullying.